-And that infection your pup has contracted might be an underlying symptom from an even deeper problem: Allergies.
+And that infection your pup has contracted might be an underlying symptom of an even deeper problem: allergies.

 In some cases, the answer to a strong odor may lie right under your nose: Your dog may need to be groomed more often.

 Dr. Patrick Mahaney, the industry’s leading veterinarian, explains, "Many dogs may smell different as a result of the frequency with which they are bathed, the type of shampoo or conditioner used in the grooming process, the needed amount of brushing or combing that is or is not being met (non-shedding dogs needing more frequency brushing/combing, etc.)."

 Circling back to the infamous "Frito Feet," this general dog stink is most likely related to diet according to Dr. Laurie Coger of The Wholistic Vet.

 "While the urban legend is that this odor comes from eating a corn-based diet, the real reason is bacteria and yeast that live on the skin between the toes and pads of the foot," Coger says.
 "Diet may have an influence in making it easier for some microbes to thrive in the canine foot environment — grains and starches are more acidic and promote inflammation in the body, changing the pH and chemical nature of the paw.
 This favors yeast and certain microbes, which are actually responsible for the smell.
 Anecdotally, dogs fed a natural diet with few or no starches rarely have 'Frito feet.'"

 As a dog owner, never underestimate your ability to "sniff out" a problem.
 If your stinky dog starts smelling like roses after a bath and a teeth brushing, a regular grooming routine could be the answer you have been looking for.
 If your dog can still clear a room after a bath, check in with your vet.
 Your pup's funky aroma could be caused by a serious health problem.